On logical parameterizations and functional representability in local set theories: Functional representability

 \section{Functional representability}

 The main purpose of this section is to provide the set theoretical counterpart to the results in Section \ref{S:Param}.
-In particular, via the parameterizations of \ref{T:changingvariables}, a complete representability of functions is obtained in \ref{T:Unicidaddeefe} and \ref{T:TeoA}.
+The results of \hyperlink{T:TeorA}{Theorem A} are proved in Subsection \ref{SS:param}.
+In Subsection \ref{SS:funcrep}, the final step in achieving the compatible representation promised by \hyperlink{T:TeorC}{Theorem C} is completed.